wurli/tidyverse-dev-bot/news-files-annotated/tidyr.md

     !end-bullet!
 -   !begin-bullet!
     `pivot_wider()` gains a `names_sort` argument which allows you to sort column names in order.
-The default, `FALSE`, orders columms by their first appearance (#839).
+The default, `FALSE`, orders columns by their first appearance (#839).
 In a future version, I'll consider changing the default to `TRUE`.